velartrill/velartrill.github.io/orig/spirals/prisoner-of-war/operations.md

 *"All units, all units.
 Be advised."* She's interrupted by a wide-band squawk from the radio. *"Per new intel enemy reinforcements may be en route.
 Awaiting satellite confirm.
 Move to Contingency Two.
 I say again, Contingency Two, all units.
 Ground ops out."*

 Savren grabs her radio.
 "Savren to ground ops.
-Put through to ops actual."
+Give me ops actual."

 *"Wilco, Savren.
 Hold for ops actual."*